fraser-lab/fraser-lab.github.io/join/index.md

 ## Other Visitors

 In the past, our lab has enjoyed having foreign exchange students, interns, sabbatical visitors from academia and industry, and post-bac research specialists in the lab.
 We are open to other arrangements as well.
 As we expect people to be fairly compensated for their work by their home institution or by us, we do not have volunteer positions available.

-Note: we take high school students exclusively through the [UCSF SEP program](http://sep.ucsf.edu/).
+**We take high school students exclusively through UCSF affiliated programs, e.g. [SEP](http://sep.ucsf.edu/), [BAYS](https://pharm.ucsf.edu/bays).** We cannot accomodate high school students outside of these programs and do not have volunteer positions for high school students.